leafo/lapis/docs/reference.md

 The first thing to notice is that this is not a normal Nginx configuration file.
-You'll notice special `${{VARIABLE}}` syntax.
-When starting your server with Lapis, these variables are replaced with their values pulled from the active configuration.
+Special `${{VARIABLE}}` syntax is used by Lapis to inject environment settings before starting the server.

-The rest of the syntax is regular Nginx configuration syntax.
+There are a couple interesting things provided by the default configuration.

-There are a couple interesting things here. `error_log stderr notice` and `daemon off` lets our server run in the foreground, and print log text to the console.
+`error_log stderr notice` and `daemon off` lets our server run in the foreground, and print log text to the console.
 This is great for development, but worth turning off in a production environment.

 `lua_code_cache off` is also another setting nice for development.
 It causes all Lua modules to be reloaded on each request, so if we change files after